Cryptology ePrint Archive: Report 2013/415

 For general homomorphisms we offer an algorithm that, heuristically and according to experiments,

-For any conceivable practical scenario, our algorithms are substantially faster than all earlier algorithms
+While exponetial time, our algorithms are faster in practice than all earlier generic algorithms,

 and produce much shorter collisions.